 Nevertheless, Powell recalled that they were good guests on the whole:

-“Daddy Browning liked me and I worked for him all that summer.
 Sometimes he would give me $20 to get him cigarettes and sometimes $1 for working all night, serving at a party.
-But I never minded his capriciousness because at the end of the week he was always good for about $100.”
+But I never minded his capriciousness because at the end of the week he was always good for about $100.

 Harbor Lane-Eden St. Historic District is one of the remaining wealthy enclaves belonging to Bar Harbor, Maine.
 It consists of 10 properties, nine of which include a surviving estate house and a historic wharf.
-The College of the Atlantic owns four, part of its campus.
+The College of the Atlantic owns four buildings, now part of its campus.

 In its heyday, Mount Desert in Maine boasted hundreds of “cottages.”
 The island developed its reputation as a destination for the wealthy in 1840s when artists began visiting to paint its lofty peaks and scenic ocean vistas.

-You’d need a book to tell all the scandals that touched on the tiny Maine peninsula that is home to the Acadia National Park and Bar Harbor.
+You’d need a book to tell all the scandals that touched on the tiny Maine peninsula ,home to the Acadia National Park and Bar Harbor.
 But one scandal played out at the mansion known as Anchorage (later Anchorhold) that dates to 1885 in the Harbor Lane Historic District.

 Two Wealthy Enclaves